-status bar is subdivided into two part, on the left we have main and general DSP infos, on the right we have selected stream wave pad infos and some others stream infos (like grain overlaps).
+status bar is subdivided into two part, on the left we have main and general DSP infos, on the right we have selected stream wave pad infos and some others stream infos (like grain overlaps) and Matrix pickup value.

-On the left SR (sampling rate) it's only parameter that can be dynamically changed from the status bar, the current sampling rate it will be saved on the Density project, in fact when you consolidate soundfiles in the project it's important re-load project SR properly, to avoid down/up sampling pitch change.
-All the others are static and they show us only some general informations like I/O vector size, signal vector size, overdrive state (enable/disable) and cpu utilization.
+On the left SR (sampling rate) it can be dynamically changed from the status bar, the current sampling rate it will be saved on the Pulsaret project, in fact when you consolidate soundfiles in the project it's important reload project SR properly, to avoid down/up sampling pitch change.
+All the others are some general informations like I/O vector size, signal vector size, overdrive state (enable/disable) and cpu utilization.
 The orange button on the left, enable/disable cpu and overdrive monitoring.
-The empty space (center) show "pickup value", see MIDI/OSC for more explanations.the two circle leds they show transport global activity (left) and MIDI input activity (right) but they hava a double function, infact clicking over they, you will open directly global transport and MIDI/OSC.
+The empty space (center) show "pickup value", see MIDI/OSC for more explanations.the two circle leds they show transport global activity (left) and MIDI input activity (right) but they have a double function, infact clicking over they, you will open directly global transport and MIDI/OSC.